fabiojesus/vigil-server/src/Data/README.md

 # Data Folder
 This folder contains the Entities representation through a set of schemas that are used by mongoose.
-These are also replicated on graphQL as it is a strongly typed language
+These are also replicated on graphQL as it is a strongly typed language.

-##Structure
+## Structure
 The data structure is according to the following schematic

 *Account